M-earnest/docker_workshop/workshop/advanced/creating.md

 Let's try this all together!
 The following docker image will simply print some info about the files in the image if using the deafult parameters but can additionaly function as a computing environment (Ubuntu, Python3.10) when our deafult commands are replaced.

+**1. Create the build context**

-1. Let's create a new directory on our desktops called my_first_docker and in it an empty textfile called Dockerfile.
+Let's create a new directory on our desktops called my_first_docker and in it an empty textfile called Dockerfile.
 Open your shell, type the following and hit enter

 `mkdir ~/Desktop/my_first_docker && touch ~/Desktop/my_first_docker/Dockerfile`

+**2. Add files to the build context**

-2. Download the course materials and copy the print_info.py script from the resources folder into `my_first_docker folder`
+Either download the course materials and copy all files from the examples folder into `my_first_docker folder` (README.md, print_info_container.py, print_info_local_system.py).
+Otherwise you'll find the necessary files under `/docker_workshop_oldenburg/build_example/`, if you've pulled and ran the `get_workshop_materials:0.0.1` container from the [quickstart session](https://m-earnest.github.io/docker_workshop/basics/quickstart.html).

+E.g. using bash:

-`cp /resources/README.md /Users/me/Desktop/my_first_docker`
+`cp /build_example/README.md /Users/me/Desktop/my_first_docker`

+**3. Populate the Dockerfile**

-3. Open your Dockerfile with a text-editor of your choice (again VScode is recommended) and copy-paste the following into the file and save it
+Open your Dockerfile with a text-editor of your choice (again VScode is recommended) and copy-paste the following into the file and save it

 ```
     # Step 1: Use the newest Ubuntu version as a base image